Continued from part 1, my recommendations for

 Its main quality: it is sensitive and clear sounding enough to hear

-also see when you baby makes a noise.
+when you baby makes a noise.
+And there's even the option to use the 'vibrate' alert.

 It has a good long range, so you can move quite far away from baby's